J.Y. Park: Career

 On August 11, 2020, Park released his autobiography, Live for What?
 One day later, Park released a new single, "When We Disco", which was a duet with Sunmi.
 This was his first collaboration with Sunmi since her departure from JYP Entertainment and the Wonder Girls.
 The single peaked at #3 at the Gaon Digital Chart, becoming his sixth Top 10 song in the chart.

-On April 26, 2021, it was reported that Park and Psy, the founder of P Nation, will collaborate to form a new boy group each in Loud, which premiered on June 5, 2021 on SBS.
+On April 26, 2021, it was reported that Park and Psy, the founder of P Nation, will collaborate to form a new boy group each in Loud, which premiered on June 5, 2021, on SBS.

-In November 2022, Park released the single "Groove Back", which was released on November 21, but the music video was released three days prior, according to the agency. later Park confirmed to hold a solo concert, In Japan for the first time in 7 years at Yokohama Pia Arena MM, January 28–29, 2023.
+In November 2022, Park released the single "Groove Back", which was released on November 21, but the music video was released three days prior, according to the agency.
+Later Park confirmed he would hold a solo concert in Japan for the first time in 7 years at Pia Arena MM in Yokohama, on January 28 and 29, 2023.
 On September 16, 2024, a television special The KBS Grand Project — 30th Anniversary Special Entertainer JYP aired on KBS2.
 Celebrating the 30th anniversary of Park's debut, it featured appearances from g.o.d, Rain, Sunye, Sunmi, 2PM and Twice.

 Park Jin-young is celebrating his 30th debut anniversary with a solo concert, Still JYP.
 The concert, scheduled for December 27 to 29 at Olympic Hall in Seoul, features his greatest hits and is designed to appeal to fans of all ages.
 Additional tickets are available for purchase through Interpark, YES24, and Naver Reservations.
 Park Jin-young's legacy continues to thrive, with international performances planned.

-On September 9, 2025, Park Jin-young was appointed as the co-chairman (minister level) of the Popular Culture Exchange Committee directly under the president, Lee Jae Myung.
+On September 9, 2025, Park was appointed as the co-chairman (minister level) of the Popular Culture Exchange Committee directly under the president, Lee Jae Myung.
+On March 10, 2026, Park announced he will be stepping down from JYP Entertainment's company board and focusing on his role as the co-chair of Popular Culture Exchange Committee, planning to focus on creative work as an artist, mentoring younger artists, and participating in other external activities related to the K-pop industry.

+In July 2026, Park announced his first summer-themed single in six years titled "Wet", which will also serve as the official theme song of Waterbomb 2026.
+He described the single as a blend of raggae-inspired sounds inspired by the Waterbomb festival's atmosphere.
+The single was released on July 23, 2026.

 Acting

 In early 2011, JYP made his acting debut in Dream High, for which he received a nomination for New Actor of the Year at the Baeksang Arts Awards.
-In January 2012 he was seen in the sequel to Dream High called Dream High 2.
+In January 2012, he was seen in the sequel to Dream High called Dream High 2.

 In 2011, Park made his film debut as Choi Young In, a man on a mission to hand-deliver 5 million dollars, in Five Million Dollar Man with Jo Sung-ha and Min Hyo-rin.
 The film was released on July 19, 2012.